 Opening its doors in 2011, the Hope University College of Business Science & Technology was the first public benefit institution of higher learning in Ethiopia.
 Its aim to provide a first-class education for impoverished youth in Ethiopia and reduce the “brain drain” in the country resulting from students moving aboard to seek the education they couldn’t find at home.
 There are currently just over 1,500 students enrolled.

-girls in Tigray and 11,000 girls in Afar who can now stay in school thanks to menstrual hygiene kits
+girls can now stay in school thanks to menstrual hygiene kits provided since Dignity Period was founded

-students who are enrolled in HOPE’s 7 elementary and 6 secondary schools across Ethiopia
+students who are enrolled in Hope University College in Ethiopia

 children on the streets of Addis Ababa who were fed breakfast and could attend free school each day

-students who could enrol in HOPE's Technical and Vocational Training - 98% of whom will have a job within 12 months of graduating
+students who could enrol in HOPE's Technical and Vocational Training - 86% of whom were employed upon graduation earning a good wage and resulting in self sufficiency

 Adolescent girls are often subjected to harmful traditional practices, such as female genital mutilation, gender-based violence and child marriage.